maverickspectacle/database/pages/gender.md

 ### Rape Accusations

 The rate of false reports of sexual assault tends to be found to be about 5%.
 However, the total false reporting rate, including both confirmed and equivocal cases would be greater than this 5% rate<ref>https://link.springer.com/article/10.1007/s10508-015-0666-2</ref>.

-The more similar the 2D:4D digit ratio was between men and women in a country, the more equal the sexes were in parliamentary and labor force participation<ref>https://journals.sagepub.com/doi/full/10.1177/147470491401200406#</ref>.

 ### Random